-Just because somebody slipped and fell on water droplets on the floor of a restaurant does not mean that the business owner will be held for injuries.
-The business owner has to have an opportunity to clean up the spill, and somebody has to testify that it was there for a certain amount of time before it was cleaned up.
+Just because someone has slipped and fell on water droplets on the floor of a restaurant does not mean that the business owner will be held for injuries.
+The business owner has to have an opportunity to clean up the spill, and someone has to testify that it was there for a certain amount of time before it was cleaned up.

 This can be done through pictures, videos, or witness statements, but these elements are crucial to establishing negligence against the business owner.
 It is best to speak to an attorney to determine whether negligence did occur.

 The key to any kind of business invitee premises liability type case is proving the negligence of the business or property owner.
 It is always important to contact the premises liability lawyer after an accident has occurred.
 An attorney will determine if you have a case, collect all evidence, and help you prove the defendant’s negligence.
 Schedule a consultation today to learn about the unique aspects of a Pascagoula premises liability case and how our legal team could help.